SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/CLI.rst

 * **-lf, --log_file**: Writes the log to a file but not in the console anymore.
 See also --log_to_console.

 * **-s, --validity_seconds**: The seconds until the homography matrix is calculated anew.
-The default value is 300 seconds but if the board or camera might not be as stable a lower value is advised.
+The default value is 300 seconds but if the board or camera might not be stable a lower value is advised.

 To terminate the application press Control + C. The Threads will be terminated then.

+Required arguments are: --reference and --webcam_id